asif-uia/my_resume/README.md

-# About

-Custom Latex template for generating CV
+## Custom Latex template for generating CV

-## Usage
+# Usage

 Run `make pdf` to create the PDF (`cv.pdf`).
 See `make help` for an overview of available targets.